TiagoPaludo/head-or-tails-project/README.md

 - The initial structure of this project was inspired by various tutorials and examples found online.
 - [W3Schools](https://www.w3schools.com/) and [MDN Web Docs](https://developer.mozilla.org/) were invaluable resources in learning HTML, CSS, and JavaScript.

-**Note:** All external code sources and dependencies are attributed in the source code files via comments and in this `README.md` file.